aaspring/zakird.com/_posts/2013-10-13-certificate-parsing-with-openssl.md

 #### CA Status

 Checking whether a certificate is a valid CA certificate is not a boolean operation as you might expect.
 There are several avenues through which a certificate can be interpreted as CA certificate.
-As such, intead of directly checking various X.509 extensions, it is more reliable to use `X509_check_ca`.
+As such, instead of directly checking various X.509 extensions, it is more reliable to use `X509_check_ca`.
 Any value >= 1 is considered a CA certificate whereas 0 is not a CA certificate.

 {% highlight cpp %}